2020/21 at University College Birmingham

 Frequently asked questions:

-Our halls of accommodation at The Maltings will remain open, and our Accommodation team can help if you have any questions.
+Our halls of accommodation at The Maltings remain open, and our Accommodation team can help if you have any questions.

 During the time the national restrictions are in place, you must remain in your residence.
 This means you must not travel to another address, stay overnight elsewhere, or move back to live with your family.